ryhazerus/EnergyDashboardWebDisplay/README.md

 ### Roadmap

+- [x] Nothing is currently working but everything is there
 - [ ] Support Static Meters for Energy, Water and Gas Usage
 - [ ] Add local db for graphing information
 - [ ] Add Configurable Meters for users